spatie/async/README.md

 The `Pool` class has a static method `isSupported` you can call to check whether your platform is able to run asynchronous processes.

-If you're using a `Task` to run processes, only the `execute` method of those tasks will be called when running in synchronous mode.
+If you're using a `Task` to run processes, only the `run` method of those tasks will be called when running in synchronous mode.

 ## Behind the curtains